OptiRef/resources/query/README.md

 # Query Module

 ## Setup
-To execute this module, you must set up the parameters in the file `./queries.properties`
+To execute this module, you must set up the parameters in the file `./queries.properties`  from the main directory.

 ## Build